itgalaxy/favicons/readme.md

     - TileBlackWhite: make white-only icon on Windows 8 tile `boolean`
     - Manifest: path to Firefox manifest you want to add links to icons `string`, typically "manifest.webapp"
     - TrueColor: use true color for favicon.ico or 256 сolor.
 True color is larger `boolean`
+    - URL: OpenGraph requires an absolute image URL.
+This is the URL for your website.
     - Logging: print logs to console
     - Callback: function to execute upon completion `function` (params include 'response' and 'html')